Common tax minimisation strategies for small business

 4. Consider the timing of Capital Gains Tax events

-If you are trading as an individual or through a trust you should check whether the 50% General Discount is applicable for any proposed asset disposal.
+If you’re trading as an individual or through a trust you should check whether the 50 percent General Discount is applicable for any proposed asset disposal.

 This requires that you have held the asset for at least twelve months.
 This means that you need to consider the timing of the disposal.